Business liabilities 043-03090020

 Differences between the assessments of liabilities for different business structures

-Generally, all liabilities on the balance sheet of a sole trader or partnership can be deducted from the value of assets (unless it is an exempt asset) owned by the business to determine the assessable value of the business, even if the liabilities are secured over non-business assets as indicated by Guide to the Social Security reference 4.7.1.40.
+Generally, all liabilities on the balance sheet of a sole trader or partnership can be deducted from the value of assets (unless it is an exempt asset) owned by the business to determine the assessable value of the business, except where the liabilities are secured over non-business assets as indicated by Guide to the Social Security reference 4.7.1.40 and 4.7.1.50.
 For private trusts and private companies, liabilities secured against assets not owned by the trust or company can be deducted in certain circumstances from the assessable value of the asset of a controller to the extent the asset owner is a controller of the entity.

 The most common type of encumbrance over an asset is a mortgage; however, any enforceable liability secured over an asset will meet the requirements of section 1121.